-11. Given above, provided the accused is not required in any other case, the petitioner shall be released on bail in the FIR mentioned above, subject to furnishing a personal bond of Rs.
-Ten thousand (INR 10,000/-) and shall furnish one surety of Rs.
-Twenty-five thousand (INR 25,000/-), to the satisfaction of the concerned Court/Judicial Magistrate having the jurisdiction over the Police Station conducting the investigation, and in case of non-availability, any nearest Ilaqa Magistrate/duty

-Magistrate.
-Before accepting the sureties, the concerned Court must satisfy that if the accused fails to appear in Court, then such surety is capable of producing the petitioner before the Court.
+11. Given above, in the event of arrest, the petitioner shall be released on bail in the case mentioned above, subject to his furnishing a personal bond of Rs.
+Ten Thousand only (INR 10,000/-), and furnishing one surety for Rs.
+Twenty-Five thousand only (INR 25,000/-), to the satisfaction of the concerned Investigator.
+Before accepting the sureties, the concerned officer must satisfy that if the accused fails to appear in Court, then such surety is capable of producing the petitioner before the Court.

 12. In the alternative, the petitioner may furnish a personal bond of Rs.
-Ten Thousand only (INR 10,000/-), and hand over to the concerned court a fixed deposit(s) for Rs.
+Ten Thousand only (INR 10,000/-), and hand over to the the attesting officer, a fixed deposit(s) for Rs.
 Ten Thousand only (INR 10,000/-), made in favour of Chief Judicial Magistrate of the concerned district.
-Said fixed deposit may be made from any of the banks where the stake of the State is more than 50%, or any of the well-established and stable private banks, with the clause of automatic renewal of the principal and the interest reverting to the linked account.

-13. The fixed deposit need not necessarily be made from the applicant's account.
+Such Fixed deposits may be made from any of the banks where the stake of the State is more than 50%, or any of the well-established and stable private banks, with the clause of automatic renewal of principal, and the interest reverting to the linked account.
+The arresting officer shall give a time of ten working days to enable the accused to prepare a fixed deposit.
+Such a fixed deposit need not necessarily be made from the applicant's account.
 If such a fixed deposit is made in physical form, i.e., on paper, then the original receipt shall be handed over to the concerned court.
 If made online, its printout, countersigned by the accused, shall be given; and the depositor shall get the online liquidation disabled.
 The applicant shall inform the concerned branch of the bank at the earliest that it has been tendered as surety.
 Such information be sent either by e-mail or by post/courier about the fixed deposit, whether made on paper or in any other mode, along with its number and FIR number.
 After that, the applicant shall hand over such proof and endorsement to the concerned police station.
-Such court shall have a lien over the deposit until the case's closure, or discharged by substitution, or up to the expiry of the period mentioned under S. 437-A CrPC, 1973, as the case may be.
-Subject to the proceedings under S. 446 CrPC, the entire amount of fixed deposit, less taxes, if any, shall be endorsed/returned to the depositor.
+Such officer shall have a lien over the deposit until discharged by substitution, and in case any court takes cognizance, then such court, upon which the investigator shall hand over the deposit to such court, which shall have a lien over it up to the expiry of the period mentioned under S. 437-A CrPC, 1973, or until discharged by substitution as the case may be.
+If any, subject to the proceedings under S. 446 Cr.P.C, the entire amount of fixed deposit, less taxes if any, shall be endorsed/returned to the depositor.

-14. It shall be the total discretion of the applicant to choose between surety bonds and fixed deposits.
-It shall also be open for the applicant to apply to the investigator or the concerned court to substitute fixed deposit with surety bonds and vice-versa.
+13. It shall be the total discretion of the applicant to choose between surety bonds and fixed deposits.
+It shall also be open for the applicant to apply for substitution of fixed deposit with surety bonds and vice-versa.

-15. On the reverse page of personal bonds, the attesting officer shall mention the permanent address of the petitioner along with the phone number linked with the AADHAR card, the other phone numbers (if any), and e-mail (if any).
+14. On the reverse page of personal bonds, the attesting officer shall mention the permanent address of the petitioner along with the phone number linked with the AADHAR card, the other phone numbers (if any), and e-mail (if any).
 In case of any change in the above particulars, the petitioner shall immediately and not later than 30 days from such modification, intimate about the change to the concerned Police Station and the concerned Court.

-16. The petitioner to also execute a bond for attendance in the concerned Court(s), as and when asked to do so.
+15. The petitioner to also execute a bond for attendance in the concerned Court(s), as and when asked to do so.
 The presentation of the personal bond shall be deemed acceptance of the following and all other stipulations, terms, and conditions of this bail order.